dperkins-ct/spewg-cache/README.md

 - Each cache entry can have a TTL (time-to-live).
 - Entries are automatically removed after their TTL expires, regardless of access frequency.
 - Useful for caching data that becomes stale after a certain period.

+## Sharding
+Sharding is a fundamental technic that is used to partition data across multiple nodeas, ensuring scalability and performance.
+Sharding offers the following benefits
+    - Horizontal Scalaing: Allows you to scale horizontally by adding more nodes to your system.
+This enables the cache to handle larger datasets and higher request volumes without degrading performance
+    - Load Distribution
+    - Parallel Processing: multiple shards can process requests in parallel
+    - Isolation of Failures: if one shard fails, others can continue to operate
+    - Simplified management

+### Hash-based Sharding
+This cache uses hash-based sharding, where a hash based function is applied ot the shard key to determine the shard.
+This ensures a uniform distribution of data across shards.

 ## Example: Running Multiple Caches with Replication